Fethiye, Turkey - Travel

 Amyntas Rock Tombs, History of Fethiye

-The history of this place can be dated back to thousands of years, since it was built on the site of Telmessos, an ancient city in Lycia, close to the Carian border.
+The history of this place dates back thousands of years, as it was built on the site of Telmessos, an ancient city in Lycia near the Carian border.
 The settlement fell under Persian rule in 547 BC and later became a member of the Delian League (a confederacy of Greek city-states).
-Even after leaving the union and becoming independent, it had close ties with it until the 4th century BC, when Alexander the Great took control over it.
+Even after leaving the union and becoming independent, it maintained close ties with it until the 4th century BC, when Alexander the Great took control over it.

-During the Byzantine rule, Fethiye is believed to have been prosperous, until eventually being abandoned because of the Arab-Byzantine wars between the 7th and the 8th centuries.
+During Byzantine rule, Fethiye is believed to have been prosperous, but it was eventually abandoned due to the Arab-Byzantine wars between the 7th and 8th centuries.
 From then on, the name Telmessos had been replaced by Makre (alternatively Makri), which means “the long one” in Greek.

-From the 12th century, the area began to slowly prosper again: the city walls were enlarged, the amount of perfume produced there received attention, and Makre was recognised as the production centre of fragrances.
+From the 12th century, the area began to prosper again: the city walls were expanded, the volume of perfume produced there increased, and Makre was recognised as the centre of fragrance production.
 Trade and commerce were booming.

-After a period of control of the territory by the Anatolian beyliks, the Ottoman Empire finally took the reins in 1424, and the contemporary Fethiye became known as Meğri at the time.
-Despite everything, it never lost its ties with Greece, having had a significant Greek population even in the 19th century, up until during the population exchange between Turkey and Greece, when they moved to Greece and founded a new settlement called “Nea Makri”.
+After a period of territorial control by the Anatolian beyliks, the Ottoman Empire assumed control in 1424, and the contemporary Fethiye was known as Meğri at the time.
+Despite this, it never lost its ties to Greece, with a significant Greek population even in the 19th century, until the population exchange between Turkey and Greece, when many moved to Greece and founded a new settlement called “Nea Makri”.

 The name “Fethiye” came into the picture almost a century ago, in 1934, when Atatürk renamed the city to honour one of the most significant members of the Ottoman Air Force, Fethi Bey, who tragically passed away during an attempted flight from Istanbul to Cairo.